oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 type `a b` is the same as `b a`).
 The meaning of such composite response types is defined by their respective specifications.

-If an authorization request is missing the "response_type" parameter, or if the response type is not understood, the authorization server MUST return an error response as described in {{authorization-code-error-response}}.
+If an authorization request is missing the `response_type` parameter, or if the response type is not understood, the authorization server MUST return an error response as described in {{authorization-code-error-response}}.